langdoc/KSCTC/README.md

 - Data marked as "finished" includes data in the minimal tier set (ref, [ref(orig)], orth(orig), word(orig)); read the paper for more detail

 ### Use
-- Data marked as "(c)" is under copyright and must not be re-published or shared in any way outside the project described here.
-It can, however, be analysed by project collaborators.
+- Data marked as "closed" must not be re-published or shared in any way outside this project because copyright applies.
+These data can, however, be analysed and processed by project collaborators.
+- Data marked as "fair" are technically under copyright.
+But the nature of these texts …
-- Data marked as "acad" is also under copyright but can be used under an academic license via the Language Bank of Finland.
+- Data marked as "acad" are also under copyright but can be used under an academic license via the Language Bank of Finland.
-- "Free" data is in the Open Domain.
+- Data marked as "open" are either in the Open Domain (old publications) or do not meet the threshold of originality (title pages, etc.).

 ## TODO